Solo Travel in Thailand

 From huts on the beach to staying in a hotel fit for Thai royalty, whichever accommodation you are looking for you will find in true Thai style.
 You won’t find many houses on stilts in paddy fields or cheap beach huts bookable on the internet but you will be able to book lavish hotels in Bangkok and spa resorts on the beach.

-There aren’t many hostels in the beach areas but you’ll find them in Bangkok, Surat Thani, Phuket, Hua Hin and Chiang Mai on Hostelworld.
+There aren’t many hostels in the beach areas but you’ll find them in Bangkok, Surat Thani, Phuket, Hua Hin and Chiang Mai on Booking.com.
 Plus there’s Airbnb which connects you to unique travel experiences and isn’t just limited to staying in a local’s spare room.
-Save $20 off your first stay with this Airbnb link.
+You can save $20 off your first stay with this Airbnb link.

 Solo travel in Thailand is really easy with many tour companies in the country but if you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.